stchangov/Battleship/README.md

 Once both players have placed their ships, the game switches to turn-based play.
 Players take turns firing shots, with hits and misses clearly indicated on the board.

-> This is a local two-player game played on a single device, with players passing the device between turns.

 https://github.com/user-attachments/assets/a3eed032-d73b-4597-9cad-79aa2602196b

 ---